jackychen071404/EC463_Team_29_V-to-T/README.md

 The app begins with a start screen, and from there  a category selection screen where users choose what type of words they want to practice (e.g., Food, Colors, Numbers).
 It is a modular and expandable approach to creating categories of words to practice.

-* Each category is mapped to a dedicated practice scene
+* Each category is mapped to a dedicated practice scene.
-* Selection is handled through a central CategorySelector.cs script
+* Selection is handled through a central CategorySelector.cs script.

 #### Example: Food Practice Scene

 The FoodPractice scene, controlled by FoodSceneController.cs, demonstrates the core interaction loop of the app.

 * Guided Interaction
-A penguin character and a voice prompt prompts the user with a word (e.g., apple, pizza) Visual states change depending on the current word and outcome (idle, eating, reacting)
+A penguin character and a voice prompt prompts the user with a word (e.g., apple, pizza).
+Visual states change depending on the current word and outcome (idle, eating, reacting).
 * Audio Prompting
-Each word has an associated audio clip
+Each word has an associated audio clip.
-The app plays the pronunciation before enabling the microphone Ensures users hear the correct pronunciation first
+The app plays the pronunciation before enabling the microphone.
+Ensures users hear the correct pronunciation first.
 * Speech Input Flow
-User taps the mic to begin recording
+User taps the mic to begin recording.
-App waits until the microphone is ready
+App waits until the microphone is ready.
-User speaks the prompted word
+User speaks the prompted word.
-User taps again to stop recording
+User taps again to stop recording.
 * Feedback & Scoring
-Audio is sent to the backend for phoneme analysis
+Audio is sent to the backend for phoneme analysis.
-A score (0–100%) is returned
+A score (0–100%) is returned.
-The app determines pass/fail using a threshold (default: 75%)
+The app determines pass/fail using a threshold (default: 75%).
 * Success Feedback
-Positive message displayed
+Positive message displayed.
-Penguin reacts (e.g., eating animation)
+Penguin reacts (e.g., eating animation).
-Sound effects or particles triggered (confetti, etc.)
+Sound effects or particles triggered (confetti, etc.).
-Automatically advances to the next word
+Automatically advances to the next word.
 * Failure Feedback
-Encourages retry
+Encourages retry.
-Plays corrective audio feedback
+Plays corrective audio feedback.
-Keeps the same word active
+Keeps the same word active.

 ### Backend

-* Phoneme scoring engine (e.g. Wav2Vec2 / ONNX model)
-* Audio processing pipeline
+The backend handles audio recording, phoneme extraction, and pronunciation scoring.
+It is fully integrated within Unity and combines signal processing, a machine learning model, and a custom scoring algorithm.
+It is completely offline as per the client's requirements.

+#### Voice Recording (VoiceRecorder.cs)

+Responsible for capturing and saving user speech input.

+* Uses Unity’s Microphone API, thus has built-in cross platform usability.
+* Handles microphone initialization and device selection.
+* Records audio clips into  .wav files trimmed to the actual spoken length.
+* Stores files locally for processing, with automatic cleanup of old recordings.

+#### Phoneme Conversion (PhonemeConverter.cs)

+Converts target words into phoneme sequences for comparison.

+* Uses the CMU Pronouncing Dictionary containing phonemes breakdowns of words.
+* Translates ARPAbet phonemes into a simplified internal vocabulary.
+* Outputs phoneme sequences in a format compatible with the scoring engine.

+Example:

+"cow" → "k aow"

+#### Phoneme Scoring (PhonemeScoringEngine.cs)

+This is the core logic for evaluating pronunciation accuracy.
+It compares spoken phonemes vs target phonemes and produces a similarity score (0–100%)

+##### Scoring Components:
+* Edit Distance Similarity
+Token-based Levenshtein distance on phonemes.
+* Vowel Similarity
+Ensures vowel accuracy is weighted appropriately.
+* Length Penalty
+Penalizes overly short or long pronunciations.

+##### Smart Matching:

+Partial credit for similar sounds (e.g., b ↔ p, d ↔ t).
+Grouped vowel similarity (e.g., ee, i).

+#### Phoneme Extraction via ML (Wav2VecONNX.cs)

+Uses a pretrained Wav2Vec2 ONNX model to convert audio into phoneme sequences.

+##### Pipeline:
+* Load recorded .wav file.
+* Convert to mono audio.
+* Resample to expected frequency.
-* Scoring API
+* Normalize audio.
+* Add slight silence padding (improves model stability).
+* Run inference using Unity’s Inference Engine (GPU).

+Output:
+Sequence of phoneme tokens decoded using CTC (Connectionist Temporal Classification).

+Audio → "k aow".
 ---

 ## Project Structure